-After four years of covering news for the Grand Forks Herald and The Forum of Fargo-Moorhead, Ryan Johnson has been a features reporter for The Forum's Variety section since 2013.
-His prior beats included politics, business, city government and higher education.
-Johnson is a 2008 alumnus of the University of North Dakota.
+After four years of covering news for the Grand Forks Herald and The Forum of Fargo-Moorhead, Ryan Johnson has been a features and business reporter for The Forum since 2013.

 Have a comment to share about a story?
 Letters to the editor should include author’s name, address and phone number.
 Generally, letters should be no longer than 250 words.
 All letters are subject to editing.
 Send to email@example.com

 FARGO—A proposed increase in the state's tobacco tax could bring in $70 million each year, but that isn't why proponents put it on the ballot.
 Measure 4 would raise taxes from 44 cents to $2.20 per pack of cigarettes and boost the wholesale price tax on cigars and tobacco products from 28 to 56 percent.
 The idea was pitched to legislators in 2015 to lower the youth smoking rate by about 20 percent, Eric Johnson said.

 ST. PAUL—Katherine Young was disgusted by the latest issue of Girls' Life magazine, so she did something about it—and had her version of what the magazine cover should look like...

 FARGO—David Cook was bored with flowers, so he started collecting trash.
 Not long ago, the Hastings, Minn., artist was known for his whimsical "flower bombs," temporarily planting flower sculptures wrapped in colorful duct tape.
 He did that two years ago in Fargo, setting up near the intersection of Main Avenue and Broadway in the early morning and leaving the flowers up for a day to surprise and delight strangers.
 "They were big, pretty, colorful flowers, and that was all they were," Cook said.